91pavan/go-grpc-demo/README.md

 # go-grpc-demo

-A sample project to better understanding working with gRPC and Protobuf
+A sample project to better understand how to work with gRPC and Protobuf API by creating a user authentication service